parallelwindfarms/parareal/paper/paper.md

 The Parareal algorithm assumes the existence of a cheap but reasonably accurate *coarse* integrator alongside a more computationally expensive *fine* integrator.
-In practice, due to the Courant–Friedrichs–Lewy condition, this means that the coarse integrator works on a coarser mesh than the fine integrator.
+In practice this means that the coarse integrator works on a coarser mesh than the fine integrator (for details, see Courant–Friedrichs–Lewy condition, often referred to as CFL).

 In order to perform the field additions and subtractions required by
 \autoref{eq:parareal}, we need to map the fields between the coarse